 How to make homemade compost from your food waste

 We’ve been thrilled in recent months to see so many of you growing vegetables from your veg scraps: lettuce and celery stubs, spring onion roots and shoots from your carrots and beetroots too.
-At some point, you’ll need to replant your sprouting veggies into nutrient-rich soil but rather than buy compost online, did you know you can make your own using – once again – your food waste?
-Cut your food waste even further and help save the planet with this guide to making your own compost at home.
+At some point, you’ll need to replant your sprouting veggies into nutrient-rich soil.
+Did you know you can make compost at home using your own food scraps instead of buying it online?
+There are plenty of benefits to making your own compost.
+Cut your food waste even further and help make a difference to the planet with this guide to making compost at home.

 WHAT IS COMPOST?

-While soil is the top layer of earth that contains some organic material, including minerals and rock particles, compost is human-made and it consists of materials that have decomposed into a nutrient-rich fertiliser that helps gardens grow.
+Compost is a nutrient-rich fertiliser that helps gardens grow; it's human-made and consists of decomposed material.
+Meanwhile, soil is the top layer of earth that contains some organic material, including minerals and rock particles.
 Compost is important because it enriches the soil, helping it to retain nutrients and water and reducing the risk of plant diseases.

 Making your own compost might sound hugely technical and you might assume that you need a garden, an expensive composter or tonnes of gardening knowledge.
 You don’t.
 This option will work if you live in an urban flat without a garden.

 When making compost at home with this method, you can use fruit and veg scraps, egg shells, coffee grounds and tea bags, as well as any trimmings from your houseplants.
 You can add any of these to your compost.
 Just be aware that some hardier materials, like pineapple, citrus rinds and avocado stones take longer to decompose than others.